The HUD-1 Settlement Statement

 These charges are typically paid by the buyer.
 They are all items which the lender requires, but which are not always paid to the lender.

-Line 903 is used to record hazard insurance premiums that must be paid at settlement in order to have immediate insurance on the property.
+- Line 903 is used to record hazard insurance premiums that must be paid at settlement to have immediate insurance on the property.
 It is not used for insurance reserves that will go into escrow.

 This section is used to itemize escrow funds collected by the lender from the borrower for such things as hazard insurance and property taxes.
 The number of months charged varies, but there are limits as to how much the lender can collect.